Le comte Ory

 Le comte Ory (Count Ory) is a comic opera written by Gioachino Rossini in 1828.
 Some of the music originates from his opera Il viaggio a Reims written three years earlier for the coronation of Charles X. The French libretto was by Eugène Scribe and Charles-Gaspard Delestre-Poirson adapted from a comedy they had first written in 1817.

 The work is ostensibly a comic opera in that the story is humorous, even farcical.
 However, it was devised for the Opéra rather than for the Théâtre de l'Opéra-Comique and there are structural inconsistencies with the contemporary opéra comique genre: whereas the latter consists of relatively short lyrical numbers and spoken dialogue, Le comte Ory consists of "highly developed, even massive musical forms linked by accompanied recitative".
 Although the opera contains some of Rossini's most colorful orchestral writing, the quaint, brief overture is oddly restrained and unassuming, ending with a whisper of pizzicato strings.

 Performance history

 It was first performed on 20 August 1828 at the Salle Le Peletier by the Paris Opera.
 It was given in London at the King's Theatre in Italian on 28 February 1829, in New Orleans at the Théâtre d'Orléans on 16 December 1830 and in New York on 22 August 1831.

 The work receives numerous productions at opera houses around the world.
 In April 2011 the opera received its premiere performances at the Metropolitan Opera in New York.
 The cast included Juan Diego Flórez, Diana Damrau and Joyce DiDonato, singing in a new production directed by Bartlett Sher.
 This production was broadcast on Metropolitan Opera Live in HD on April 9, 2011.
 It was revived in 2013 with Flórez repeating his role, but with a different supporting cast.

+A 2024 performance by NZ Opera in Auckland, Wellington and Christchurch set the opera in the present day at an ashram (served by the Kingston Flyer) and a women's wellness retreat, both overlooking Lake Wānaka.
+The Crusaders were a rugby team on an overseas tour, Ory (Manase Latu) disguised himself as a guru, and instead of a trouser role, Isolier (Hanna Hipp) was a lesbian.
+The surtitles were in very idiomatic informal New Zealand English.